turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 # Observe AWS resource activity

 Now that you’ve connected an AWS account, you can explore your resource inventory.
-To visualize activity, go to `Reports`,  find `Resource activities`, then click that link.
+In this guide you’ll discover how to search for resources…

-**Prerequisites**:
+## Prerequisites

 - [Connect an AWS Account to Guardrails](/guardrails/docs/getting-started/getting-started-aws/connect-an-account/)